-One dead, two hurt in three-car crash in Whangārei
+One dead, two hurt in three-car crash on 'wretched' highway near Whangārei

 All but one of those trapped had been extricated from their vehicles by about 5.30pm.

-Osmund said the crash site was about 200m south of Mangapai Road.
+Osmund said the crash site was about 200m south of Mangapai Rd.

 "It's a fairly popular area for crashes like this," he said.